·

 She furrowed her brows.
 Still so arrogant even though he’s missing his soul?
 Then she really does need to go teach him a lesson.
 After thinking it through, her interest was piqued and she quickly wafted towards that direction.

 When she arrived, there were already seven or eight ghostlings watching the commotion.
 She peered over and indeed, he was missing more than half his soul.
 His gaze was fuzzy and his movements were slightly stiff.
-That he could still walk was already pretty good, so why was it that could he still catch ghosts?
+That he could even walk still was already pretty good, so how was it that could he still catch ghosts?
 Even if he only had a little bit of his soul left, he should still know how dangerous this kind of thing was.

 Raising her hands to cup her mouth, she shouted: “Hey, stinky Daoist priest, aren’t you scared that we’ll eat you up?
 You still dare to try and catch us.”